gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Change NativeExecutableSpec to have `executables` property of the appropriate type.
 - Change component report to present this meta-data.

-### Story: Plugin declares roles for the source sets of a component
+### Story: Plugin statically declares roles for the source sets of a component

     interface HeaderLanguageSourceSet extends LanguageSourceSet { }